Beardsoft/zpool/doc/DESIGN.md

 1. Watch for block progression.
    * When an election block approaches, goto A
-   * When a checkpoint block passes, goto B
+   * When a macro block passes, goto B
 2. Payout rewards, goto C

 ## A - Election block